YarBurArt/EAGLE/.github/ISSUE_TEMPLATE/bug_report.md

-### Describe the Bug
+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
-A clear, concise summary of the issue.
+A clear and concise description of what the bug is.

+**To Reproduce**
-### Steps to Reproduce
+Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
-3. Scroll to '....'
+3. Scroll down to '....'
 4. See error

-### Expected Behavior
+**Expected behavior**
-What you expected to happen.
+A clear and concise description of what you expected to happen.

-### Actual Behavior
-What actually happened (error messages, logs, etc.).

-### Environment
-- Version: [e.g., 1.0.0]
-- OS/Browser: [e.g., Windows 10/Chrome 120]

-### Additional Context
-Screenshots, stack traces, or related issues.
+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.